 Recommended for Things to Do in Fall because: "Drinking around the world" is a great Epcot pastime, but add phenomenal food and free world-class music to the mix and it's even better.

-Recommended for Things to Do in Fall because: Close to 100 food and beverage stations, six different music acts and all within 75,000 square feet surrounding the resort's private lake.
+Recommended for Things to Do in Fall because: Dozens of food and beverage stations, live music and all within 75,000 square feet surrounding the resort's private lake.

 Michelle's expert tip: Wear good shoes.
 You'll have a lot of ground to cover to get all the food and drinks.